ShantiKumariGautam/Oddo-hacks-2025/README.md

 # Skill Swap Platform – Odoo-hackathon-2025

+# SwapVerse

+## Tagline:
+Where skills disperse in the learning universe.

+## Team:
-## Team: Sparkle Stack
+Sparkle Stack

+## Event:
+Odoo Hackathon 2025

 ## About the Project

-The Skill Swap Platform is a collaborative system that enables users to connect and exchange skills seamlessly.
-Whether it's learning a new language, mastering a coding concept, or sharing creative talents — this platform creates a trusted space for skill-based collaboration.
+SwapVerse is a collaborative skill exchange platform designed to empower individuals by connecting learners and mentors across various domains.
+Whether it’s coding, communication, design, or creative arts — users can swap knowledge, upskill, and grow together.

-Built for Odoo Hackathon 2025, this project focuses on peer-to-peer learning and promotes community-driven upskilling.
+Built for Odoo Hackathon 2025, the project emphasizes peer-to-peer learning and community-driven development.